sealmove/nimitai/README.md

 ## Introduction
 Nimitai is a parser generator for binary data implemented as a native Nim library.
-It accepts nginx-like files that describe how the binary data will be parsed.
+It accept some [UCL](https://github.com/vstakhov/libucl) file that describe how the binary data will be parsed, and produces a parser out of it at compile-time.

 * **Inspiration:** Nimitai is 100% inspired by [Kaitai Struct](https://kaitai.io/).
 Sadly Nim didn't fit in well with it
 * **Goal:** Being limited to Nim, Nimitai has much more pragmatic aims compared to Kaitai Struct